 So there you go!
 Smiling with your eyes really does say something about who you are!

-Is flirting something that people only do on dates, or in bars, or at parties?
 Of course not!
 Flirting can be found in many different settings, between many different people, and for many different reasons.
 Flirting is not just about communicating your attraction, it’s about having a good time, staying positive, being mindful of body language, and making the other person feel special and appreciated.
 That’s why couples who've been together for a long time should find the time to flirt with each other, not just on date night!
 Flirting between partners keeps the relationship interesting.
 It also sends the message to anyone around you that the two of you are a happy and committed couple.

 What are the signs that tell you someone is flirting with you?
 Leave a comment and share your thoughts on the subtle signs of flirtatious behavior.